jnthk01/AIR-NAV/README.md

 1. Run the **AIR-NAV-MAIN.py** to start detecting hand gestures via webcam.
 2. Perform the gestures to control the mouse, volume, or trigger keyboard shortcuts.

-Press 'q' to exit the program.
+Press 'q' or follow the gestures to exit the program.

 ## Libraries Used:
 - OpenCV